radiumone-engage/r1-engage-android/README.md

 **Adding Admob SDK and its adapter**

 Make sure you have your account setup in Admob website and have created all the ad placements required by your application.
 Admob SDK is supported by Google play services.
-So it doest not require you to download the SDK.
+So it does not require you to download the SDK.
 Add the proper version of Google play services in build.gradle as explained above.

 Here is the startup guide for Admob Integration